kixxauth/kixx-assert/README.md

 subject | any | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if the subject is an empty Array, String, or Object with no enumerable properties.
+Also passes for all primitives which are falsy.

 ### assertions.isNotEmpty
 __`KixxAssert.assertions.isNotEmpty(subject, reason)`__